Spatial regionalization based on optimal information compression: Results

 The mutual information can be normalized to fall in $[0,1]$ by dividing by the average of the entropies of the individual partitions $\mathcal{P}$ and $\mathcal{P}_{planted}$, giving

 with

 and

 The normalized mutual information is a standard and well-tested measure for comparing partitions of networks \cite{DDDA05,lancichinetti2008benchmark}, but it has a critical shortcoming for our particular application in that it gives very high baseline values to completely random contiguous partitions of spatial networks.
-The reason for this is that Eq.~\ref{eq:NMI} compares the partitions $\mathcal{P}$ and $\mathcal{P}_{planted}$ relative to the ensemble of all possible partitions of the network, contiguous or not, and the constraint of contiguity induces a non-trivial level of correlation between the partitions.
-To correct for this, we rescale the normalized mutual information to the interval $[0,1]$ by subtracting off its minimum value over the range of $\epsilon_{within}$ values, and dividing by one minus this minimum value.
-It is then easy to see when we reach the NMI value at which the partitions are minimally correlated, subject to the contiguity constraint.
-Our rescaling does not map the highest value of the NMI over the $\epsilon_{within}$ range in each panel to $1$, so that we have better differentiation of performance in the low noise region.
-Indeed, we will see that the zero-noise values of the rescaled NMI are slightly less than 1 in most cases, since some sampled model realizations will by chance produce some adjacent clusters that are nearly indistingushable.
+The reason for this is that Eq.~\ref{eq:NMI} compares the partitions $\mathcal{P}$ and $\mathcal{P}_{planted}$ relative to the ensemble of all possible partitions of the network, contiguous or not, and the constraint of contiguity induces a high baseline level of correlation between the partitions.
+To correct for this, we rescale the normalized mutual information by subtracting off its maximum value at $\epsilon_{within}=1$ over all simulations, which we denote $NMI_{baseline}$, and dividing by one minus this baseline value.
+The resulting measure is more appropriate for comparing spatially contiguous partitions, and is given by

+It is then easy to see when we reach the NMI value at which the partitions are minimally correlated, subject to the contiguity constraint, since the rescaled measure in Eq.~\ref{eq:NMIrescaled} will be near $0$.
+Our rescaling does not map the highest value of the NMI over the $\epsilon_{within}$ range in a given experiment to $1$, so that we have better differentiation of performance in the low noise region.
+Indeed, we will see that the zero-noise values of the rescaled NMI are slightly less than $1$ in most cases, since some sampled model realizations will by chance produce some adjacent clusters that are nearly indistingushable.